grommet/grommet/src/js/components/TextInput/README.md

 **global.input.weight**

-The font weight of the label.
+The font weight of the text.
 Expects `number`.

 Defaults to